 We advise schools to select their parent helpers for school camp carefully, in order to get the most out of camp, for the students as well as for the adults.

-Below are a few forms that can help your school select the parent helpers you need for your camp.
+The other form can help you select the parent helpers you need for camp.
 We encourage schools to “hand pick “parents instead of a “first in first serve” attitude.
 Not all parents are created equally.
-The adult supervision links deal with the ratios you need, the requirements Finlay Park places on adult helpers and the activities they can assist with or run themselves.
-The parent sign up template is something you can use or alter according to your needs.

 Google forms and Excel survey in Office 365 are very useful tools in building a form that parents can fill out on line and submit.
 It will also allow you to collect the submitted data automatically in an excel sheet and compare the statistics.
 Those days where you had to rely on a student to get the parent sign up form to his/her mum or dad or well with this technology.
 If you are not sure how to create a form simply go to U tube and use one of the bold headings above.